rocketbot-cl/EmailGPT/README.md

 ## Overview

-1. Add API key
-Add the API key to connect to EmailGPT.
-You have to run this before running other modules

-2. Connect to EmailGPT
+1. Connect to EmailGPT

-3. Get task list
+2. Get task list
 Returns a list of tasks associated with your account.

-4. Get task information
+3. Get task reskults
-Returns the information of a task.
+Returns the reskults of a task.